steventhorne/legendmud_tintin/README.md

 For example, if you wanted to enable the prompt module:
 `#VARIABLE         {modules}  {logging;combat;map;prompt}`

-Next time you run Tintin++, the module will be enabled.
+Next time you run TinTin++, the module will be enabled.

+In order to reload a module after making changes to the module's file, use the `reload` alias.
+For example: `reload all` will reload all modules, while `reload <module name>` will reload a specific module.

 ***Please note that some of these modules may require extra work in order to use.***